Certain stomach cancers are rare, but they have high mortality rates. Researchers want to

 To study tissue from stomach tumors and find people eligible for more studies on gastric

-Adults at least 18 years old who have or may have stomach cancer, lesions that may be related
+Age greater than or equal to 2 years old who have or may have stomach cancer, lesions that

 Participants will be screened with: